Something is broken in my city park, how do I get it fixed?

 When do I contact the Mayor’s Office of Capital Projects?

-MOCAP manages large park improvements, such as the construction of a new playground or the addition of a new park feature.
-Sometimes, the Division of Park Maintenance will elevate issues they do not have the capacity to address to MOCAP.
+Is there a larger improvement you want to see in your city park, such as new play equipment or a drinking fountain?
+The Mayor’s Office of Capital Projects (MOCAP) manages large park improvements, like the construction of a new park feature.
+Additionally, the Division of Park Maintenance may elevate issues they do not have the capacity to address to MOCAP.

-As mentioned in our post on funding for city park projects, MOCAP funds projects through a three year general bonds cycle, so projects are often planned far in advance to ensure enough funding is available.
+MOCAP funds projects through a three-year general bonds cycle, so projects are often planned far in advance to ensure funding is available.
+Your city council member may also have funding available to support a MOCAP park improvement project.

-You can see all active MOCAP park projects on their website.
-If you would like to see a large improvement to your local park, begin by contacting your City Council Member and your local Community Development Corporation— they can help elevate projects to MOCAP’s attention.
+Take a look at MOCAP’s current projects.
+If you would like to see a large improvement to your local park, begin by contacting your city council member and your local community development corporation — they can help elevate projects to MOCAP’s attention.